-- Even little kids can help you make these Toilet Paper Roll Pumpkins, from Made to Be a Momma.
+- Create a Happy Halloween centerpiece for the kitchen table.
+Even little kids can help you make these Toilet Paper Roll Pumpkins, from Made to Be a Momma.

-Halloween activities for school may not be happening this year.
-But you’ll still want kids to have the chance at making their own seasonal crafts for Halloween at home.
+For a fun activity give kids supplies for making their own seasonal crafts for Halloween at home.
 Here are some ways to embrace your inner artist and make unique Halloween crafts.

-Try Coffee Filter Bats for preschoolers, from Darcy & Brian.
+- Try making these easy and quirky Coffee Filter Bats for preschoolers, from Darcy & Brian.

 - Have kids lay down on a large piece of butcher paper, then trace their outline.
 Fill in the details by drawing in skeleton bones with acrylic paint.